evergreen-ci/evergreen/docs/Reference/Limits.md

 Evergreen limits tasks per version to 40,000.
 This includes both selected and unselected tasks.

+## Task Scheduling Limits

+Evergreen limits the number of tasks a single user can schedule in patches per hour to 10,000.
+If a user has scheduled that many tasks in a given hour-long timeframe, they will either need to wait until that timeframe has ended to continue scheduling tasks, or unschedule tasks to free up space in their scheduling quota.

 ## Task Timeout Max

 Evergreen does not have a limit on how large task timeouts can be.
 For different default timeouts that evergreen has in place, see [pre and post](../Project-Configuration/Project-Configuration-Files/#pre-and-post) and [timout handler](../Project-Configuration/Project-Configuration-Files/#timeout-handler).